 \section{Summary}

-In this paper we have performed a self-similar analysis of the factorial moment for the order $q=2-9$ in three-dimensional phase space using the default AMPT model to generate 5000 central Au-Au collisions events at $\sqrt s=$ 200 GeV.
-By the one-dimensional projection of the fractorial moments with the Ochs saturation formula (6), the Hurst exponents are derived for all combinations of the phase space variables as ($y$, $p_t$, $\varphi$ ),which they are almost the same and approximately equal to 1, i.e. $H_{p_ty}= H_{p_t\varphi}\simeq H_{y\varphi}=1$.
-Therefore, we conclude that fractality in multiparticle production of central Au-Au collisions is indeed self-similar.
-Furthermore, the three-dimensional self-similar analysis shows a good scaling behavior.
+This paper describes a self-similar analysis of the factorial moment for the order $q=2-9$ in three-dimensional phase space using the default AMPT model to generate 5000 central Au-Au collisions at $\sqrt {s_{\rm{NN}}}=200$~GeV.
+By one-dimensional projection of the factorial moments with the Ochs saturation formula Eq.
+(6), the Hurst exponents were derived for all combinations of the phase-space variables as ($y$, $p_t$, $\varphi$), which are almost identical and approximately equal to 1, i.e. $H_{p_ty}= H_{p_t\varphi}\simeq H_{y\varphi}=1$.
+Therefore, we conclude that fractality in multi-particle production of central Au-Au collisions is indeed self-similar.
+Furthermore, the three-dimensional self-similar analysis shows good scaling behavior.

-Finally, we have calculated the effective fluctuation strengths for the order $q=2-9$ in central Au-Au collisions with the intermittency exponents.
-It is found that the effective fluctuation strengths are constant and keep unchanged when the intermittent exponents increases with the order $q$ increasing.
-This means that it just reflects the degree of the fluctuation of high energy collisions multiparticles systems.
-It is worth noting that the effective fluctuation strength in central Au-Au collisions is much smaller than that in hadron-hadron and e$^+$e$^-$ collisions.
-It is pointed out that the suppression of the effective fluctuation strengths may be judged as a signal of the QGP production in high energy collision experiments.
+Finally, the FM's scaling property and the Ginzburg-Landau type of phase transition applies are discussed.
+We measured the parameter $\nu$ which characterizes the intermittency indices derived in particular analysis.
+It is found that there is a big difference between our model result $\nu_{y\varphi p_t}= 1.86\pm 0.07$ and the value of Ginzburg-Landau type of phase transition $\nu=1.304$.
+The fact that our model result is larger than 1.304 indicates that the fluctuations simulated by AMPT are actually larger than those due to the Ginzburg-Landau type of phase transition.
+This is worthy of our interest in further exploration.
+It may be because the AMPT model does not include the physics of phase transition.
+We also explored the intermittency and fluctuation in dependence on the transverse momentum.
+The result shows that the factorial moment, as well as intermittency or fluctuations, increases rapidly with the increasing of transverse momentum $p_t$.

+It should be noted that our results obtained should be checked by corresponding analysis of the experimental data.
+If they turn out to disagree, that would indicate the need to modify AMPT, which has been tuned to agree with most features of the data, but not the fluctuations in bin and event multiplicities.

-This work is supported by Fundametal Research Funds for Central Universities (GUGL 100237).
-The authors thank Professor Wu Yuan-fang and Yang Chun-Bin in Particle Physics Research Institute of Huazhong Normal University for helpful discussions.
+This work is supported by Fundametal Research Funds for NSFC (11305144, 11303023) and Central Universities (GUGL 100237,120829,130249) in China.
+The authors thank Professor Wu Yuan-fang and Yang Chun-Bin in the Particle Physics Research Institute of Huazhong Normal University for helpful discussions.